 The Study Overseas Program is conditionally open to students who are:

 - Enrolled in a full USC degree; and

 - Enrolled at a USC managed campus; and

 - 18 before the commencement of the Study Overseas Program.

 Additionally, you must:

-- Be enrolled in a USC program that allows you to Study Overseas - To check if your program is eligible, read the ‘What will I study?’ tab on your program page.
+- Be enrolled in a USC program that allows you to Study Overseas - To check if your program is eligible, read the program notes under your program structure.
+You can generate the program structure under the ‘What will I study?’ section on your program page.

-- Have successfully completed 8 courses at USC before submitting your application.
+- Have successfully completed 8 courses at USC before you commence your study overseas semester.

 - Have and maintain a minimum GPA of 4.5.